 The Panama and the Canal Oral Histories digital collection includes oral history interviews pertaining to the Panama Canal, the former Canal Zone, and the Republic of Panama.
 The collection started as a joint project of the UF George A. Smathers Libraries, the Panama Canal Museum, and the UF Samuel Proctor Oral History Program.
 Please note that interviews typically need to be transcribed before they are published in the digital collection, so some interviews may not be available online.

 Support the Oral History Program!

 If you are interested in supporting the project, we are seeking funds to help pay for student assistants and for travel and other expenses needed to conduct interviews.
-If you are interested in donating please contact Director of Development Sara Piety, email@example.com, (352) 273-2505.
+If you are interested in donating please visit our Oral History Campaign page or contact Director of Development Sara Piety, firstname.lastname@example.org, (352) 273-2505.

 Panama Canal Personal Stories